composer/composer/doc/01-basic-usage.md

 still working even if your dependencies released many new versions since then.
 (See note below about using the `update` command.)

-If no `composer.lock` file exists, Composer will read the dependencies and versions from `composer.json` and  create the lock file after executing.
+## Updating Dependencies to their Latest Versions

-This means that if any of the dependencies get a new version, you won't get the updates automatically.
-To update to the new version, use the [`update`](03-cli.md#update) command.
+As mentioned above, the `composer.lock` file prevents you from automatically getting the latest versions of your dependencies.
+To update to the latest versions, use the [`update`](03-cli.md#update) command.
 This will fetch the latest matching versions (according to your `composer.json` file) and also update the lock file with the new version.
+(This is equivalent to simply deleting the `composer.lock` file.)

 ```sh
 php composer.phar update